twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt06-14-weapon-of-mass-destruction%zh.rst

 Inversion of wrong view, identity view, self view and wrong view (diṭṭhi vipallāsa, sakkāya diṭṭhi, atta diṭṭhi, and micchā diṭṭhi) are the same.
 These are different in names only.
 All are taking the five khandhas as self.
 In the Aṅguttara Nikāya, the Buddha mentioned that, if wrong view fell away and doubt also fell away.

 It is not sure about the destination (rebirth) of a deceased person that we invite monks and make offerings for him.
 The most frightful thing is falling into the planes of misery after death.
-The five khandhas are sakkāya and really existing phenomena.
+The five khandhas are sakkāya which really exist.
 Wrong view is taking sakkāya as I, he, she, etc. which do not really exist.

 So the duty of the Buddha and me is to explain to you clearly that the five khandhas are "not me" or "not him" but only arising and vanishing phenomena.
 And then you know clearly, discern it and identity view is falling away.
 You will free from the planes of misery after death.
 It has no need to make merits for the dead.